How to Get From Kathmandu to Pokhara: The Ultimate Guide

 KATHMANDU TO POKHARA BUS (INCLUDES KATHMANDU TO POKHARA TOURIST BUS)

-Over our three trips to Nepal, we’ve caught the buses from Kathmandu to Pokhara, and Pokhara to Kathmandu too many times to remember, and in our opinion, catching the ‘tourist’ bus is the easiest and most cost effective way to get from Kathmandu to Pokhara.
+Over our three trips to Nepal, we’ve caught the buses from Kathmandu to Pokhara, and Pokhara to Kathmandu too many times to remember, and in our opinion, catching the ‘tourist’ bus is the easiest and most cost-effective way to get from Kathmandu to Pokhara.

-Greenline is the safest and best option for the Kathmandu to Pokhara bus route.
 They offer modern buses with air-conditioning and device charging capabilities, professional (and safe) drivers, as well as lunch on their Kathmandu to Pokhara (and return) route.

 In short, they’re bloody scary.